 - Some substances do not mix well with water.
 For example, sulfuric acid causes the skin to get hot when mixed with water, worsening the injury.
 Lime can inflame the skin when combined with water.

-- Chemical burns that are untreated can result in the chemical traveling through the skin, damaging internal structures.
+- If left untreated, these burns can result in the chemical traveling through the skin, damaging internal structures.

 The most common sufferers of chemical burns include those who work with chemicals as a part of their job and young children who cannot understand the danger of the chemical.
 Chemical burns are also commonly experienced in motor vehicle accidents due to contact with any caustic chemicals used to make the vehicle run, including gasoline.